Logic Models in Physical Activity Promotion

 Logic Model Examples/Worksheets

-Logic Model Examples in Physical Activity Promotion
+Logic Model Examples (many from Physical Activity Promotion)

 Leask, C. F., Sandlund, M., Skelton, D. A., & Chastin, S. F. (2017).
 Co-creating a tailored public health intervention to reduce older adults’ sedentary behaviour.
 Health Education Journal, 0017896917707785.